-My new book The Rurbanite, Living in the Country Without Leaving the City (Kyle Books) has been a blast to write.
-I’ve met some fantastic people along the way, from beekeepers to community gardeners, foragers to wild flower gurus – all of whom see the green beyond the grey of city life.
+My book The Rurbanite, Living in the Country Without Leaving the City (Kyle Books) was a blast to write.
+I met some fantastic people along the way, from beekeepers to community gardeners, foragers to wild flower gurus – all of whom see the green beyond the grey of city life.
 The world is becoming more urbanised so we might as well make our cities better places to live.
 An exciting new band of people is doing just that, realising that you don’t have to move to the middle of nowhere to meet nature head on.

 There are loads of projects in the book, such as how to put a green roof on your garden shed, or turn your front garden into a wildflower meadow.
 You’ll learn to identify the easiest edible urban weeds and get some ideas of how to cook them.
 You’ll get the lowdown on urban beekeeping, henkeeping, even quails and ducks.
 Whether you want to be a guerilla gardener, an urban homesteader, making your back garden a mini farm, or a city farmer, getting to know your neighbours in a shared food zone, there are plenty of tips and advice.
 You’ll also meet some rurbanites from Brooklyn to Berlin, all of whom are making their mark on their own city in inspirational ways.